Background pattern

 • ketoconazole (to treat fungal infections)

-• omeprazole (to treat excessive acid in the stomach)
+• omeprazole (to treat excess stomach acid)

 • diltiazem (to treat high blood pressure or chest pain)

-• cisapride (to treat some stomach disorders)
+• cisapride (to treat certain stomach disorders)

 • halofantrine (to treat malaria)